seetadev/WaterMonitor/README.md

 Please visit https://github.com/seetadev/WaterMonitor/tree/main/aeternity-solution/aepp-sophia-ownables-assets/aepp-sophia-examples-master

 c.
 We are extending the development of ownables.aes (please visit https://github.com/seetadev/WaterMonitor/blob/main/aeternity-solution/aepp-sophia-ownables-assets/aepp-sophia-examples-master/contracts/Ownable/Ownable.aes ) and smartrealestate.aes ( please visit https://github.com/seetadev/WaterMonitor/blob/main/aeternity-solution/aepp-sophia-ownables-assets/aepp-sophia-examples-master/contracts/SmartRealEstate/SmartRealEstate.aes )

+b.
+Covalent and RockX: We are developing 2 Covalent API Endpoints, one for fetching the total water incidents reported by citizens and solved by government agencies and the other for fetching the token_ids of Water Incident snapshot and Alarm NFT Contract.
+Cronos: Please visit https://github.com/seetadev/WaterMonitor/tree/main/Chronos

+c.
+We are also developing an NFT creation, subscription and minting system on Algorand for NFC tags of drones: please visit: https://github.com/seetadev/WaterMonitor/tree/main/Algorand-nft-subscription-contracts

 We also plan to utilize SocialCalc, one of our open source spreadsheet projects and customize it for developing water monitoring and sewage management application.
 Features include Tabulation that enables the user to enter and edit data in a tabular format; Organization that enables the user to organize the tabular matter in several forms, Facilitates sorting of numeric data, comments to increase ease of understanding of data, names to access data in different modalities, clipboard function; Collaboration and the ability to support sharing of data over the network and multi-user editing and Interoperability between SocialCalc and Excel (.xls format), csv format.